Trump Says Putin Told Him Again There Was No Election Meddling, Putin Says Trump Never Even Raised The Topic

 Donald Trump and Vladimir Putin seemed to provide differing accounts of what they talked about during their informal chats at the Asia-Pacific Economic Cooperation summit in Vietnam.
 While Trump insisted that he brought up the question of election meddling again during their conversation, Kremlin said the opposite.

 “He said he didn’t meddle.
 He said he didn’t meddle.
 I asked him again.
-You can only ask so many times,” Trump told reporters aboard Air Force One, adding that he completely believes the Russian president, reports CNN.
+You can only ask so many times,” Trump told reporters aboard Air Force One, adding that he completely believes the Russian president, according to CNN.

 “Every time he sees me, he says, ‘I didn’t do that.
 And I believe, I really believe, that when he tells me that, he means it.
 I think he is very insulted by it.”